Signals

 Forge captures analytics at two levels that get correlated automatically.

 Server-side auto-capture: The function executor records every RPC call with its name, kind (query/mutation), duration, success/failure status, and the caller's identity.
-This happens inside the framework, so your handler code stays clean.
+Jobs, crons, workflows, webhooks, and daemon runs emit server_execution events with the same shape.
+Auth failures and rate-limit rejections emit track events (auth.failed, rate_limit.exceeded) so dashboards surface attack patterns.
+All of this happens inside the framework, so your handler code stays clean.

 Correlation: Every client-initiated RPC call includes an x-correlation-id header.
 This ID links the frontend event (user clicked a button) to the backend execution (the mutation that ran).
 Error reports include the last correlation ID and a trail of breadcrumbs for reproduction.